Japan Travel Tips

 Himeji-jo - you can climb up to top on steep samurai stairs

-I recommend a morning at Himeji-jo (Himeji-castle).
+I recommend Himeji-jo (Himeji-castle).
 It’s the best remaining Shogun-era castle in Japan.
 Allow 2-3 hours to explore the grounds and the extensive castle buildings.
 JR Himeji is

 Hiroshima